TechBridgeWorld/TechCafeGames/readme.txt

 - instructions & high score
 - long names break highscore formatting
 - when entering name, user can scroll down to see moving road
+- more than 4 answers can lead to not showing correct one

 // finished to-do //